When it comes to teaching American history, James G. Basker is known for being able to bring to life the stories, facts, and events of the past.

 Jim Basker: We had focused more on teachers than students for years, but we discovered about two years ago that 20 percent of registered users on our website were students.
 We decided to turn and focus on what they need and talk to them directly.
 We’re developing an online, year-long, AP US history resource program.
 Our goal is to give students multiple avenues of access that might help them to do better in a meaningful way on the AP test.
 So far, the results are outstanding.

-Hope Katz Gibbs: At your gala recently, in addition to former First Lady Laura Bush, some of the students spoke, and they were incredible.
+Hope Katz Gibbs: At a Gilder Lehrman gala last year, in addition to former First Lady Laura Bush, some of the students spoke, and they were incredible.
 How did you make that decision not just to focus on celebrities and instead bring in the kids, too, and how does that reflect your mission here?

 Jim Basker: That gala is a kind of miniature drama of what we are trying to do.
 We are trying to bring together all the important players in a significant way.
 So, yes, Laura Bush was our honoree.
 And then we had our donors in our room.
 And we had students who were a key part of the evening, too.
 We put them in the program because we must never forget that it’s the students who are the ultimate objective of what we are doing.

-Hope Katz Gibbs: Let’s talk about the National History Teacher of the Year award.
-Tell us a little about the origin of that award, and who wins it, and what it means to that teacher.
+Hope Katz Gibbs: Tell us a little about the origin of about the National History Teacher of the Year award.
+Who wins it, and what does it means to that teacher?

 Jim Basker: Around Thanksgiving of 2003, one of our trustees called me and said, “I may be able to put a proposal to the Bush family about something important in American history.
 What can we do?”
 And I said right away, “A teacher award.”
 The following Jan.
 15, we were in the White House with then-First Lady Laura Bush taking the lead to announce the National History Teacher of the Year award.